aditya123586/quizApp/README.md

 # Introduction
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.

-# SQL Scripts
-TODO: Refer Folder DB-Scripts.
+It is a quiz application that allows users to answer multiple-choice questions and receive feedback on their performance.

 # API Sample

-TODO: Refer Folder resterAPIExport and import it in rester.
+TODO: Refer Folder resterAPIExport and import it in rester for testing APIS.